hatonthecat/Voynich-Manuscript/README.md

 ---
 4/3/23 12:13PM
 ---
-Congratulations to Gregor Bernhart-Königstein for finding this discovery, I am your his  supporter!
+Congratulations to Gregor Bernhart-Königstein for finding this discovery, I am his first supporter!

 This is a project where fewer, to no search filters are going to help more than too many, because of the breadth of topics.
 I do not know how much of the Voynichese he has decoded, but this is certainly an example where individual disciplines are too overfitted for analysis.
 Unravelling this manuscript requires a constant play between metaphorical and literal meanings, and knowing the contemporary folklore of the 1400s.